-The number of passengers on scheduled long-distance buses grew from roughly 23 million in 2015 to over 25 million in 2016.
-Almost 17 million passengers used domestic bus transport in 2016.
-According to a survey from 2016, that year roughly 950 thousand people in Germany took a long-distance bus for their last vacation.
+The number of passengers on scheduled long-distance buses grew from roughly 23 million in 2015 to 23 million in 2018.
+Almost 17 million passengers used domestic bus transport in 2017.

-While numerous players were still active on the long-distance bus market after its liberalization, in 2016 a clear dominance of the Flixbus company (previously MeinFernbus Flixbus) was recognizable.
-The market share, measured by schedule kilometers offered by Flixbus, amounted to more than 90 percent in the beginning of 2017.
+While numerous players were still active on the long-distance bus market after its liberalization, in recent years a clear dominance of the Flixbus company (previously MeinFernbus Flixbus) was recognizable.
+The market share, measured by schedule kilometers offered by Flixbus, amounted to more than 90 percent in 2017.
 The second-largest long-distance bus company at this time, Deutsche Touring/Eurolines, had a market share of just under three percent.
 Lastly, in the summer of 2016, Flixbus took over the European bus lines of British Megabus and the long-distance bus segment of Postbus.

-A long-distance bus line is like a bus line in local transport: during the regularly taken route from city A to city B stops at various locations take place, where passengers can disembark and board.
-The number of long-distance bus lines in Germany dropped from 319 in the first quarter of 2016 to a total of 246 in the first quarter of 2017.
+A long-distance bus line is otherwise similar to local transport: during the regularly taken route from city A to city B stops at various locations take place, where passengers can disembark and board.
+Flixbus dominates in this field as well, with the largest number of long-distance bus lines in the country.